Cloth That Holds

 Curation

-We design workshops, exhibitions, and installations where cloth, scent, and sound work as one.
-Shown at the UN Ocean Conference, the European Parliament, and Royal College of Art.
+Workshops, exhibitions, and installations where cloth, scent, and sound work as one.
+Shown at the UN Ocean Conference, the European Parliament, and the Royal College of Art.

-Handloom-woven, naturally dyed, small-run.
-Each piece begins with material research and ends with something that no faster process could produce.
+Handloom-woven on cotton, naturally dyed, made in small runs.
+Each piece begins with research with weavers and ends with a garment that no faster process could produce.

 S.O.S — SAVE OUR SEAS.